solid/webid-profile/notes/pre-final-draft.md

 ### Where to find the Type Indexes

-To find the Type Indexes, an app SHOULD load the Profile Document (WebID document, WebID Helper Document, Extended profile document) or the Preference File.
-In these loaded documents one can find triples where the WebID as subject and the following predicates: for the Public Type Index document the `solid:publicTypeIndex` predicate, and for the Private Type Index document the `solid:privateTypeIndex` predicate.
+To find the Type Indexes, an app SHOULD load the WebID Profile Document and if the app has access, also the Preferences Document.
+In these loaded documents one can find triples where the WebID as subject and the following predicates: for the Public Type Index document the
+`solid:publicTypeIndex` predicate, and for the Private Type Index document the `solid:privateTypeIndex` predicate.